materight/non-rigid-object-tracking/README.md

 - Open the Anaconda shell
 - Run *conda env create -f environment.yml*
 - Run *conda activate name_of_the_environment*
-- Open your favorite editor using the just-created environment (for example, fire *conda .* in the same Anaconda shell)
+- Open your favorite editor using the just-created environment (for example, fire *code .* in the same Anaconda shell)